foofeh/hugo-theme-massively/exampleSite/content/post/post.4.en.md

 The source dimension is broken down into 2 types:

-**Your pins**: Pins that came from re-pinning content or uploading content directly to Pinterest.
+**Your pins**: Pins that come from re-pinning content or uploading content directly to Pinterest.

 **Other pins**: Pins that come from claimed accounts.
 These are pins that were shared by others from your social media profiles or website.